KiandaBPM/docs/content/docs/platform/pages/chart.md

    - **Title** - You can insert the title you want for your **Chart widget** (instead of the default title that is shown).

    - **Layout columns** - You can choose how wide you want your **Chart widget** to be.
 You can choose from 1 to 12 columns in width by clicking on the blue bar.
-For example click half-way across the blue bar to create a widget that is 6 columns wide.
+For example, click half-way across the blue bar to create a widget that is 6 columns wide.

    - **Colour scheme** - You can choose from six colour options for the header of the widget (Navy, Green, Blue, Amber, Red or White), if you choose to display it.